sagiadinos/fetch-rss/README.md

 # fetch-rss
-A smal script which fetch an rss feed to prevent sop.
+A tiny script which fetch an rss feed to prevent sop.
 It is compatible to the deprecated Yahoo API.